 ounter and let it sink in.
 It wasn’t sinking in.
 I was in shock.
 I couldn’t believe I’d done it.

-I cleaned the bathroom and a few other things and then picked up Mina and Parker from school.
+I cleaned the bathroom and a few other things and then picked up Mina and Parker, my kids, from school.
 We sat and enjoyed the house for awhile.
 There wasn’t anything in it yet, so there wasn’t really much to do.
 But we were just happy to have it.

 We were still playing the role of family though and were careful not to give away too much about the house.
 Over the next week, I bought paint and furniture and started working on the house.